-Efficient y : 39 Operating Practices
+Efficient Operating Practices

-· Improved operating practices can significantly reduce waste and save money Drycleaners can eliminate necessary solvent loss by for lowing simple procedures such as the following:
+Improved operating pracnees can significantly reduce, waste and save money Drycleaners can eliminate un necessary solvent loss by fou lowing simple procedures stich as the following tion of the solvent recovery; system is impeded if the corrdensers are caked with line;

+• Keep containers of solvent closed while not in use • Clean lint screens regularly

+Clean lint screens regularlys: i to avoid clogging of the lans, and condensers.
+The opera-
-- Keep containers of solvens closed while not in use - Clean lint screens regularly to avoid clogging of the fans and condensers.
-The operation of the solvent recovery; system is impeded if the condensers are caked with line; Size the garment load correctly relative to the size of. equipment Overloading results in incomplete solvent extraction, while underloading increases the amount of solvent loss per garment. - Consider purchasing newer more efficient equipment.

-Process-specific waste. minimization options are continually being developed and tested.
-Simple, common-sense changes in facility operation can result in both substantial. savings for generators and good news for the environment For more information, contact your state agency or EPA Regional office, or access the Pollution Prevention Information Clearinghouse through the RCRA/Superfund Hotline.
+Size the garment load correctly relative to the size of. equipment Overloading results in incomplete solvent extraction, while underloading increases the amount of solvent loss per garment Consider purchasing newer more efficient equipment.
+Process-specific waste. minimization options are continually being developed and tested, Simple, common-sense changes in facility operation can result in both substantial savings for generators and good news for the environment For more information, contact your state agency or EPA Regional office; or access the Pollution Prevention Information Clearinghouse chrough the RCRA/Superfund by Jim Goddard roviding recycling education on construction and demolition debris helps an industry reach ambitious diversion goals.